scanoss/scanoss-sonar-plugin/README.md

 Example SonarQube Plugin leveraging the SCANOSS Python CLI to perform scans.
 The following metrics are reported to SonarQube:

 * Copyleft License Count
+* Copyright Declarations Count
 * Vulnerability Count
 * Quality Score

-Some of the example information may require a SCANOSS Premium subscription.
+NOTE: Some of the example information may require a SCANOSS Premium subscription.

 ### Building